bfdes/bfdes.github.io/README.md

 yarn test
 ```

-GitHub Actions will also run tests for every code push.
+[GitHub Actions](https://github.com/bfdes/bfdes.github.io/actions) will also run tests for every code push.

+## Deployment

+The output of `yarn build` can be deployed

+1. by a decicated fileserver such as [NGINX](https://www.nginx.com/), or
+2. a hosting platform like [GitHub Pages](https://pages.github.com/).